gnperdue/ClojureBraveTrue/braveTrueCha04/clojure_brave_true_cha04.markdown

     Jacob Black,3
     Carlisle Cullen,6

-`M-x cider-restard` crashed for me... possibly too far out on the bleeding edge.
+`M-x cider-restart` crashed for me... possibly too far out on the bleeding edge.

 Go to the `fwpd` directory and open the log markdown file and `src/fwpd/core.clj` file and start a repl.
 Get a new prompt...